June 19, 2026: Buyers Gain Leverage in a More Balanced MD & DC Housing Market

 Prince George’s County

-Buyers are seeing more opportunities to negotiate.
+Buyers are finding more opportunities to negotiate favorable terms.

 What This Means for Buyers